-Santa Clara County maintains a Community Queue in HMIS based on the VI-SPDAT scores and intake records in HMIS, and Confidential Queue outside of HMIS based on VI-SPDAT scores.
+Santa Clara County maintains a Community Queue in HMIS based on the VI-SPDAT scores and intake records in HMIS.
 In order to determine the best type of housing intervention for an individual or household, the County utilizes the VI-SPDAT assessment as a triage tool:

-1. Those who are identified to have high acuity are referred to permanent supportive housing.
+- 1. Those who are identified to have high acuity are referred to permanent supportive housing. - 2.
+Those with moderate acuity are referred to rapid rehousing or transitional housing.
+Recognizing that client choice is a central concern around

-- 2. Those with moderate acuity are referred to rapid rehousing or transitional housing.
-Recognizing that client choice is a central concern around transitional housing placements and that some households (e.g., DV survivors or persons in recovery) may prefer transitional programs while others may prefer rapid rehousing, individuals will be asked specific questions relating to interest in specific programs.
+- transitional housing placements and that some households (e.g., DV survivors or persons in recovery) may prefer transitional programs while others may prefer rapid rehousing, individuals will be asked specific questions relating to interest in specific programs.
 As much as possible, their preferences will be integrated into the referral process. - 3.
-Those who are assessed to be low acuity most likely will be able to resolve their homelessness without a permanent housing intervention.
+Those who are assessed to be low acuity most likely will be able to resolve their homelessness without a housing intervention.
 Since Santa Clara County has limited housing capacity, housing interventions will be prioritized for those who most need it.
 Individuals and households with low acuity will be referred to prevention and diversion services, which could include deposit assistance from an Emergency Assistance Network provider, making sure they are connected to public benefits, and referring to other services in the community.